 New York State Learning Network

-The New York State Office of Mental Health (OMH) asked Performing Provider Systems (PPSs) from all over the state that chose IMPACT (collaborative care) for their Delivery System Reform Incentive Program (DSRIP) to nominate at least one of their clinics to participate in the Learning Network.
+The New York State Office of Mental Health (OMH) asked Performing Provider Systems (PPSs) from all over the state that chose Collaborative Care for their Delivery System Reform Incentive Program (DSRIP) to nominate at least one of their clinics to participate in the Learning Network.
 Through a rigorous application process, 19 clinics were selected to participate.
-As a part of the Learning Network, these clinics will eventually be eligible to bill the monthly Medicaid case rate once they are trained and have the necessary staffing, infrastructure, and workflows in place to deliver effective Collaborative Care.
+As a part of the Learning Network, these clinics will eventually be eligible to bill the monthly Medicaid case rate once they are trained and have the necessary staffing, infrastructure, and workflows in place to deliver effective Collaborative Care (CoCM).

-In order to achieve these goals, OMH has provided clinics with collaborative care training, site visits, and access to tools that facilitate the implementation of Collaborative Care -including access to the AIMS Center’s Care Management Tracking System (CMTS).
+In order to achieve these goals, OMH provided clinics with training, site visits, and access to tools that facilitate the implementation of Collaborative Care, including access to the AIMS Center’s Care Management Tracking System (CMTS).

-The AIMS Center, NYS OMH, Qualis Health, and most importantly the training cohorts will provide clinics with the support and tools needed to ensure a successful Collaborative Care program implementation.
+The AIMS Center, NYS OMH, Qualis Health, and, most importantly, the training cohorts will provide clinics with the support and tools needed to ensure a successful CoCM program implementation.
 We hope that each clinic’s care team will continue to communicate with the other members of the learning network after the close of the year and the discontinuation of services.

 New York State Office of Mental Health